FunnelKit

 2. Email content optimization

-The next thing to do is optimize your email content and capture the right tone.
+The next step is to optimize your email content and find the right tone.

 Keep your email professional, concise, and to the point.
-Present the billing information, and highlight key details like the next billing date, price, and personal information.
+Present the billing information, highlighting key details such as the next billing date, price, and personal information.

 Don’t overwhelm them with so many options, text, images, and links

-The subject line should be direct and informative, making the purpose of the email immediately apparent.
+The subject line should be direct and informative, making the email's purpose immediately apparent.
 Personalize it for a better open rate.

 Here’s an example of properly optimized email content for a subscription reminder email:.